MinganMuon/dicegame-online/designdoc.md

     clear screen
     FOR TESTING: show game id (and stop game button for client who made the game) when game stops
-    go back to title screen
+    go back to title screen (may need to force a refresh to do this)

 ## server side
 when client connects